ArtemisInternet/ruby-style-guide/README.md

   x = !something
   ```

-* Avoid the use of `!!`.
-Exceptions are for referencing large objects that would stick around longer than necessary.
+* Avoid the use of `!!` in conditional statements.
+Exceptions are: 1. referencing large objects that would stick around longer than necessary; 2. objects that may not be a boolean but needed to be treated as such.

   ```Ruby
   # bad